E. Robert Kinney: Gorton's of Gloucester

 Kinney went on to join Gorton's of Gloucester, a seafood conglomerate based in Gloucester, Massachusetts.
-He continued his use of emerging food technology expand the company's fish-based products, including the iconic fish stick.
+He continued his use of emerging food technology to expand the company's fish-based products, including the fish stick.
 Within two years, he became Vice-President.
-His work would develop into the filet used in McDonald's Filet-O-Fish.
+His work developed into the filet used in McDonald's Filet-O-Fish.
 He became President of the company in 1958.
 Under his leadership, the companies earnings "went from $122,000 on sales of $12.1 million in 1958 to $1.44 million on sales of $71.9 million in 1968."
 Gorton's became the first company to receive the U.S. Department of Agriculture's seal of approval on its frozen seafood products.

 General Mills

-In 1968, General Mills acquired Gorton's and appointed Kinney as head of operations, he moved to the company's headquarters in Minneapolis, Minnesota.
-Kinney became the chief financial officer in 1969 and was subsequently appointed chief executive officer in 1973.
+In 1968, General Mills acquired Gorton's and appointed Kinney as the head of operations.
+He moved to the company's headquarters in Minneapolis, Minnesota.
+Kinney became the chief financial officer in 1969 and was appointed chief executive officer in 1973.
 During his tenure as CEO, the company's annual sales reached $5 billion (from $3 billion), and its employment grew from 62,000 to 71,000.

-He went on to become the CEO of IDS Mutual Fund Group for most of the 1980s.
+Kinney became the CEO of IDS Mutual Fund Group for most of the 1980s.
 Kinney stepped down from CEO in 1921 and retired from business the following year.